isomerpages/moe-corporationpri/_departments/Science.md

 It is envisaged that there will be a strong pipeline of students who can contribute towards STEM research, innovation and enterprise.</p>
 <h3><strong>SCIENCE PROGRAMMES</strong></h3>
-<h5><strong>TIER 1: For all pupils - Developing Interest and Competency in Science</strong></h5>
+<h5><strong>TIER 1: For all students - Developing Interest and Competency in Science</strong></h5>
 <p><strong>Lower Primary Infusion&nbsp; (P1 &amp; P2)</strong>
 </p>
-<p>Pupils are innately curious about the world around them.
-And though they
+<p>Students are innately curious about the world around them.
+And though
-may not realise it, they are applying Science concepts every day.
-So although Science is not formally a subject taught at Primary 1 &amp; 2, there are ample opportunities to infuse Science in their lessons and to develop their interests in Science.
-For instance, to bring their learning to life, pupils had hands-on activities with Magnets after reading a Stellar Text on Magnetic Max.</p>
+they may not realise it, they are applying Science concepts every day.
+So although Science is not formally a subject taught at Primary 1 &amp;
+2, there are ample opportunities to infuse Science in their lessons and to develop their interests in Science.
+For instance, to bring their learning to life, students had hands-on activities with Magnets after reading a Stellar Text on Magnetic Max.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/science1.jpg">
 </div>
 <p><strong>Experimental Investigation and Scientific Inquiry (P3 to P6)</strong>
 </p>
-<p>To strengthen understanding of scientific concepts, pupils have opportunities
+<p>To strengthen understanding of scientific concepts, students have opportunities
 to conduct hands-on activities as part of experimental investigation and scientific inquiry.
 This is necessary for them to be able to design fair and reliable tests underpinned by a solid grasp of key process skills such